Digital Disruption in Property Sales

-Digital Disruption in Estate Agency is widespread.
+Digital Disruption in Property Sales is widespread.
 Some see it as progress; whatever your view it is not about to stop.

-The past few years we have seen a number of attempts by estate agents to protect themselves from these changes.
-The more creative lateral thinkers instead embrace change.
+The past few years have seen a number of attempts by estate agents to protect themselves from these changes.
+The more creative lateral thinkers have embraced the change.
 The most notable attempt at change was a national property portal which now resembles what agents disliked.
 Why did it happen?
 Perhaps the industry had forgotten the basics.

 How Estate Agency used to work – well.